whscienceteacher/whscienceteacher.github.io/physics.md

 [Cart and Pulley](/cartpulley/) - **Lab/Phenomenon** - Cart attached to a string over a pulley with a weight on the end.
 It has basic directions on the screen.
 Also available  [without directions](/cartpulleynodirections).

-[Collisions](/collisions/) - **Physics** - Change masses and initial velocities and measure final velocities.
+[Collisions](/collisions/) - **Lab/Phenomenon** - Change masses and initial velocities and measure final velocities.
 The basic app shows only initial and final velocities with hard collisions.
 [Collision Spring](/collisions/springs/) gives adjustable springs to the carts and graphs velocity/acceleration/force vs. time.
 Data are downloadable as a csv.
 [Collision with Wall](/collisions/wall/) shows one cart colliding with an immovable object and graphs with downloadable data.
 [Collision Carts](/collisions/carts/) only shows velocites like the original but has the visuals and ranges like the versions with springs.
 [Connected Carts](/collisions/connected/) connects the two carts by a spring.
 Students can add external forces.

 [Elastic Energy](/elastic/) - **Lab/Phenomenon** - Drag to stretch a rubber band.
 Shows the distance, force required, and elastic energy.
 I use this for practice describing patterns as linear and non-linear.

 [Pull Cart](/pullcart/) - **Lab/Phenomenon** - Push or pull on a cart through a spring.
 The app records force and acceleration and graphs them so students can figure out the mass is the slope.
 Can export the data as csv.
 The [Find Mass Version](/pullcart/findmass) has three carts with different unknown masses.
 Students can download data and use linear regression to find the masses.
 Built to help high school students use the analyzing and data practice.

-[Spaceship Programming](/spaceship/) - **Physics** - Program an unmanned spaceship by turning on and off thrusters to maneuver to a target.
+[Spaceship Programming](/spaceship/) - **Lab/Phenomenon** - Program an unmanned spaceship by turning on and off thrusters to maneuver to a target.
 Very game like with missions.
 Helps students think about forces, especially what Newton's First Law means.
 Impulse is also implicit since thrusters need to be turned on for certain amounts of time.
 Now includes a version with [measurement tools](/spaceship/mt/) where students can measure distances, and a [version without missions for experimentation](spaceship/experiment).